top of page

 The Woman Who Changed Her Men For Cats

-I collect stories, and New Orleans obliges; they drip down eaves into century-old puddles, rattle along streetcar lines, jangle back as change across counters.
-Most stories evaporate faster than swamp fog.
-Some hang like smoke.
-A few land in my notebooks.
-The following was told to me by a whiskered neighbor over on Chopitulip Street.
-I passed his gate one afternoon, as he stretched, yawned, and tossed it to me.
-And that is the way in New Orleans.
-I tell it to you now more or less in the words of the old gentleman.
+I collect stories, and New Orleans obliges, dripping them down eaves into century-old puddles, rattling them in streetcar morse, and singing them across shop counters in clatter of coinage.
+Most stories evaporate, leaving naught but traceries, fingerprints in beignet dust, suggestive of what has been, and what has been gobbled by time.
+But a few are caught in my notebooks.
+The following was told to me by a whiskered neighbor of Chopitulip Street.
+As I passed his gate one afternoon, he stretched, yawned, and tossed it to me.
+I tell it now more or less in the words of the old gentleman.

-"There wuhz an old mansion uptown a-ways, an' an old lady livin' in it.
+"Wuhz an ole mansion uptown a-ways, an' an ole lady livin' in it.
 She go by Baba, but the young ones got it right callin' her witch.
-She wuhz scarin'ly ugly, uglier than a loup garou, an' it's a wondah she had even one husban', much less six.
-Or maybe it wuhz eight'?
+She wuhz scarin'ly ugly, uglier than a loup garou.
+It's a wonder she got even one husband, much less six.
+Or maybe t‘wuhz eight'?
 Don't nobody 'round here remember no more.
 That's for sure, chère.
-Was a long time back."
+Wuhz a long time back."

-And here he crossed himself in the name of the Father, Son, and Holy Other.
+And here, the gentleman crossed himself in the name of the Father, Son, and Holy Other.

-Between bouts of matrimony, ol’ Baba kept no company but cats, and her yard and parlors wuhz teemin’ wit ‘em.
-Cats built like railway planks and cats spokey as wagon wheels.
-Dapper cats and ratter cats.
-They stretched in windows, they dreamed in patches of moss-fuzzed sun, they tripped ya up as ya passed on the banquettes, their eyes followin'.
-And they sniffed the air, knowin’ ya secrets.
+Well, between bouts o'matrimony, old Baba kept no company but cats, an’ her yard wuhz teemin’ wild wid ‘em.
+Cats built like railway planks.
+Cats spokey as wagon wheels.
+Dapper cats, an’ ratter cats.
+Cats stretched in windows, cats dreamin’ in patches of moss-fuzzed sunlight.
+Trippin’ ya up as ya pass, their yelly smelly eyes followin' after ya, sniffin' your breezeways, and knowin’ ya secrets.

-Soft 'n' fuzzy as a rotten ol' peach, Baba would tell the milkman lingerin’ on her stoop, Antoine has gone to St Louis to see about a property sale, and the milkman’s head would tilt back and his eyes would squint, countin’ the towers of her mansion appraisin’ly.
-Amber-colored tobaccy juice would begin at Baba and land in the overgrown yard as her own eyes lingered appraisin’ly over the milkman’s face, his shoulders and his arms.
-And then that man might find himself invited in for tea.
+and Milkman would tilt back, eyes squintin’ in his head, counting the towers of Baba’s mansion appraisin’ly.
+Amber-colored tabaccy juice would begin at Baba and land in the overgrown yard as Baba’s own yelly eyes lingered appraisin’ly over Milkman’s face, his shoulders, his arms.
+Then Milkman might find himself invited in for sweet tea.

 ‘Hadn’t Baba gone and gotten herself married again last year?’
 I asked Sam.

-‘Well, yah, but husban’s gone off.
+‘Well, yah, but husband’s gone off.
 To settle a property Up River, Baba say.
-Or count his gold,’ Sam laughed.
+Or count his gold!’
+Sam laughed, slappin’ his knee.
 “Or whatever rich folk do.’
-With a face like Baba’s, couldn’t blame a man for takin’ wild when given leash.
+With a face like Baba’s, couldn’t blame a husband for running wild when given leash.

 got a job for you child

 'Sure, Baba.'
-I called back, a little nervous to say no, but sure could usin’ those extra pennies.
-And so I oiled the squeak out of Baba’s gate.
-And, next day, as I was passin’ Baba’s house, she hollered at me again:
+I call back, inclined to say no, but sure could usin’ those extra pennies.
+That day, for a whole silver dollar, I oiled the squeak out of Baba’s gate.
+Then, next day, I'm passin’ Baba’s house and she hollers again:

 got a job for you child